 LOCAL COMPREHENSIVE PLAN CONSISTENCY: All system preservation priorities support Garrett County's goals to improve safety as found in the Garrett County Comprehensive Plan.
-This project supports the Maryland Transportation Plan's objectives to 'preserve and maintain State-owned or supported roadways, bridges, public transit, rail, bicycle and pedestrian facilities, ports, airports and other facilities in a state of good repair' and 'limit the impacts of transportation of Maryland's natural environment through impact avoidance, minimization and mitigation'.
+This project supports the Maryland Transportation Plan's System Preservation Goal, specifically the objective to 'preserve and maintain State-owned or supported roadways, bridges, public transit, rail, bicycle and pedestrian facilities, ports, airports and other facilities in a state of good repair.'
+In addition it supports the Maryland Transportation Plan's Environmental Stewardship Goal, specifically the objective to 'limit the impacts of transportation on Maryland's natural environment through impact avoidance, minimization and mitigation'.